 During our road trip from Brisbane to Cairns, there were a few obvious places that frequent travellers told us to check out.

-The Sunshine Coast, Hervey Bay, Agnes Water, Mission Beach, etc. But whenever we asked about Rockhampton, known as the beef capital of Queensland, most people admitted to only spending a night there then moving on.
+The Sunshine Coast, Hervey Bay, Agnes Water, Mission Beach, etc. But whenever we asked about Rockhampton, known as the beef capital of Australia, most people admitted to only spending a night there and then moving on.

 Once we started looking into all the incredible things to do in Rockhampton though, we realised that one night would not be anywhere close to enough time to really enjoy all these heritage outback city has to offer.